cceliuss187/Deployment-2/Deployment_2 Document.md

 <h1>ISSUES YOU MAY RUN INTO</h1>

+"jenkins is not in the sudoers file.
+This incident will be reported." is an error message you may run into.

+Fix

 - Add jenkins user to the "sudo" group
 ```
 sudo usermod -a -G sudo jenkins